1925 Auckland Rugby League season: Trophy winners

 City Rovers won the First Grade Championship for the 7th time in just 15 seasons.
 Ponsonby won the Roope Rooster Knockout competition for the 4th time in the 11 seasons it had been competed for.
 Ponsonby also won the Stormont Shield after defeating City in the final in its inaugural season.

 While in the B division Ellerslie won the inaugural title and were awarded the Norton Cup.
 At the end of the season these teams competed for their own knockout trophy which was named the Stallard Cup.
 It was won by Otahuhu who defeated Northcote in the final.

-In the lower grades Richmond Rovers dominated like they were to come to do for many seasons.
+In the lower grades, the Richmond Rovers prevailed.
 They won the 2nd grade, 3rd grade, and both sections of the 6th grade.
 They were a very powerful club at the junior level and this would ultimately lead to great success at the senior grade level.

 Representative season

 The Auckland team played in 5 matches with a number of other Auckland B and Auckland C team matches.
 They played against the New Zealand team twice and the touring Queensland side who they drew with 18 all.
 The Auckland side claimed the Northern Union Challenge Cup off the holders, South Auckland and they retained it against the same opponents in a later match.
 In addition the Auckland Provincial team played Queensland but were soundly beaten 54–14.